nkaushi/Detection-Circuit-Tapeout/README.md

 # Detection-Circuit-Tapeout
-This repository contains the tapeout and lab testing for the Switched Capacitor based detection circuit
+This repository contains the Design, simulation, IEEE ISCAS, IEEE MWSCAS paper presentations, tapeout, and lab testing for the switched-capacitor-based detection circuit